roman-milk/roman-milk.github.io/teacher-undressed.md

   One arm was caught under his sleeping weight, and she wanted to be trapped by him, kept there, forever by his side.
 With her free hand she stroked his face, exploring it with a palm and tingling fingertips, still sensitive from the afterglow of a deep orgasm.

   "I'm yours now.
 I have you to look after me, and tell me what to do," she murmured, and fell asleep.
-Report_Story #1